ironhack-labs/lab-intro-node/README.md

 The `average()` method should return the average value of the array.

 In the case you have an empty `SortedList`, you must throw an error with the message "EmptySortedList".

-/Happy Coding
+Happy Coding! :heart: